simonsedge/computer-science/README.md

 3. Transistors
    - like microscopic on-off switches for which each switch has a value called a bit
    - semiconductor devices used to amplify or switch electronic signals. the fundamental building blocks of modern electronic devices, including CPUs
+   - with info from a counting system, you can make logic gates like "and" "nand" "or" "nor" "buffer" "not" "xor" "xnor" that are electronic circuits that encapsulate logical statements

 4. Bit
    - smallest unit of information a computer can use
    - as info is typically complex, it comes in a pack of 8 combinational bits = byte = 2^8 combinations = 256 combinations
+   - so now we can store information by counting in a system called binary

 5. ASCII
    - ASCII is a character encoding standard that assigns a number to each character (letters, digits, punctuation) to represent text in computers